chaseruskin/legoHDL/ROADMAP.md

 - [ ] cross check version tags with the hidden version.log (in case a legohdl tag was manually created by a user) -> delete the tag if not valid

 - [ ] design question: remove 'run' command and instead have a positional argument for build command? '-e'

+- [ ] allow scripts to live/import into any depth inside built-in scripts folder

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)